Boot Fitting Guide

 Pro Tip: Always measure both feet!
 One foot can sometimes be larger than the other and it is best to buy for the bigger foot.

-In fact, a US study found that approximately 60% of adults have “mismated” feet resulting in one foot being smaller or larger than the other.
+A US study found that approximately 60% of adults have “mismated” feet resulting in one foot being smaller or larger than the other.
 This is completely normal.

 To ensure the perfect fit for each foot, you can take advantage of the LOWA Shims.
-These boot inserts can help with odd sized feet and make the smaller foot fit more closely to how the larger foot feels.
+These boot inserts can help with odd-sized feet and make the smaller foot fit more closely to how the larger foot feels.